Table of contents

 Having team-based OKRs makes it easier to write goals that are customer-centric instead of individual-performance related.

 #3.
 Implement a weekly OKRs progress review

-With Flowing OKRs, we recommend that teams meet at the beginning of each week to discuss progress on their quarterly OKRs.
+Teams should meet at the beginning of each week to discuss progress on their quarterly OKRs.

 - No more than 10 people in the meeting, and all KRs owners should be present.